 I drink coffee to stimulate, inspire, or to soothe.
 On occasion, I use it like many others–while socializing in coffee shops.
 What might be different about my use of coffee is that I see it as a tool.
 It’s not just a routine Starbucks order.
 I try to consume it thoughtfully.

 When I drink cold coffee right before a workout, it’s a stimulant.
 It acts to decreases muscle pain and increases my performance.
 This is especially beneficial for early morning workouts.

 I use coffee to soothe when I need to warm up or relax.
-I drink a hot cup of decaf on evenings when I want to do some reading or to set the mood for a little downtime.
+I drink a hot cup of decaf on then evenings when I want to do some reading or to set the mood for a little downtime.

 Black coffee is fine by me.
-In fact, I prefer it that way when it’s cold outside.
+I prefer it that way when it’s cold outside.
 But I’ll add a little cream for the first steaming mug full after I wake up.
 But no sugar.

 photo: Jo Lanta